Asian stocks rise following uptick on Wall Street

 Traders are awaiting U.S. jobs data due Friday.
 They are also watching the coronavirus' delta variant spreading in the U.S., Europe and Asia, and particularly in China.

-Although China's recent outbreak is small, infecting hundreds rather than the thousands and tens of thousands of people sickened in outbreaks elsewhere, it is by far the worst China has had since the pandemic's emergence in the central city of Wuhan a year and a half ago.
+Although China's recent outbreak is small, it is the worst China has had since the pandemic's emergence in the central city of Wuhan a year and a half ago.

 “The small but significant rise in cases in China is grabbing attention,” Robert Carnell of ING said in a note.